crutkas/gravityCrutkas/README.md

 ![Linking a repository to Netlify](media/gravity-site-link.gif)

-Editing the graph with `netlify graph:edit` will allow you to customize the queries aand include any additional information or services that might be needed for your application.
+Editing the graph with `netlify graph:edit` will allow you to customize the queries and include any additional information or services that might be needed for your application.

 ![Editing GraphQL queries with Netlify Graph](media/gravity-graph-edit.gif)